NVIDIA/grcuda/docs/bindings.md

   to specified kernel function defined in PTX or cubin file.
-- `bindall(targetNamespace, fileName, nidlFileName)` registers all functions listed in the NIDL (Native Interface Definition Language) for the specified binary file into the target namespace of grCUDA.
+- `bindall(targetNamespace, fileName, nidlFileName)` registers all functions listed in the NIDL (Native Interface Definition Language) for the specified binary file into the target namespace of GrCUDA.

 The first two approaches are useful to implement the one-off binding to a native function, be it a kernel or a host function. `bindall()` is use to bind multiple functions from the same binary or PTX file.
-This tutorial shows how to call existing native host functions and kernels from GraalVM languages through grCUDA.
+This tutorial shows how to call existing native host functions and kernels from GraalVM languages through GrCUDA.

 ## Binding and Invoking prebuilt Host Functions

 Host functions can be bound from existing shared libraries by `bind()` or `bindall()`.
-The former returns one single native function as a callable object whereas later binds can be used to bind multiple functions into a specified namespace within grCUDA.
+The former returns one single native function as a callable object whereas later binds can be used to bind multiple functions into a specified namespace within GrCUDA.

 This simple example shows how to call two host functions from a shared library.
 One function is defined a C++ namespace.
 The other function is defined as